aipmtdaisy/low_resource_language_eval_Tibetan/README.md

 | Claude Opus 4.1 | 62.3% [58.2%, 66.3%] |
 | Claude Sonnet 4.5 | 58.8% |

-**Filtering improves measured accuracy by 9-19 percentage points** by excluding questions with likely answer key errors.
+**Filtering improves measured accuracy by 9-19 percentage points** by excluding questions with likely answer key errors (more than 3 models agreed on the same answer which is different from the provided answer key).

 ## Methodology

-Our comprehensive validation methodology includes:
+Our validation methodology includes:

 1. **Cross-Model Agreement Analysis**: Identifies questions where multiple independent models agree on an answer different from the provided key
 2. **LLM-as-Judge Validation**: Uses Gemini 2.5 Pro to verify answer keys with bias detection